wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 		edgecmd Configuration file=PathToJsonFile
 		```

-- Complete the following to import a facet specific configuration file for a component.
+Complete the following to import a facet specific configuration file for a component:

 	1. Open command line.
 	2. Type the following in the command line, replacing the `componentId` with the ID of the component, `facetName` with the name of the facet, and `PathToJsonFile` with the path to the file.
 Then press Enter.